podcast

 36 min

-In our latest episode of the Disafemi History Podcast, we host an enriching conversation with esteemed scholar Professor Josiana Arroyo-Martinez from the University of Texas, Austin.
-This episode delves deep into death rituals and their sociocultural implications in Caribbean communities, offering listeners a fresh perspective on a seldom-explored subject.
-Professor Arroyo-Martinez brings insights into the intriguing topic "Cities of the Dead, Performing Life in the Caribbean", discussing how Afro and European traditions blend, and how the memory of those enslaved from Africa deeply roots funerary practices.
-She also engages us with the narrative of the Atlantic Ocean...
+In our latest episode of the Disafemi History Podcast, we dive into Caribbean history by hosting an enriching conversation with esteemed scholar Professor Josiana Arroyo-Martinez from the University of Texas, Austin.
+This episode explores death rituals and their sociocultural implications in Caribbean communities, offering listeners a fresh perspective on a seldom-explored subject.
+Professor Arroyo-Martinez shares insights into the intriguing topic "Cities of the Dead, Performing Life in the Caribbean," discussing how Afro and European traditions blend and how the memory of those enslaved from Africa deeply influences funeral practices.
+She also engages us in the narrative of...

 2024-03-20